AnnaValentinaHirsch/matrixkit/README.md

-# MatrixKit: Advanced Synthetic Matrix Generation for Machine Learning and Scientific Computing
+# MatrixKit: Synthetic Matrix Generation for Machine Learning and Scientific Computing

 ## Link to the initial project repository